 - Based in the School of Arts, English and Languages, the Diploma in Media and Broadcast Production offers a combined academic and practical approach to the study of broadcasting, encouraging students to consider both aspects individually and together.

-All students undertake core introductory modules which ground the rest of their study in basic skills and concepts relating to both the theory and practice of broadcasting.
-While their options may then lead them to focus more on either the academic or practical aspects of the course, throughout the degree both aspects are brought together.
+Introduction All students undertake five core modules and one optional module.
+While individual modules may focus more on either the academic or practical aspects of the course, throughout the degree both aspects are brought together.